Ignatius von Weitenauer

 Ignatius von Weitenauer (November 1, 1709 – February 4, 1783) was a German Jesuit writer, exegete, and Orientalist.

 Life

 Weitenauer was born at Ingolstadt, Bavaria.
 His family had been knighted by the Elector of Bavaria, Maximilian Joseph.
 After the ordinary studies of the Society of Jesus (Jesuits), which he entered November 3, 1724, he taught for eleven years poetry and rhetoric in several colleges, mainly at Eichstätt.
-In 1753 he was called to the chair of philosophy and Oriental languages at the University of Innsbruck.
+In 1753 he was called to the chair of philosophy and Semitic languages at the University of Innsbruck.
 When his career as professor was abruptly brought to an end by the suppression of the Jesuits in 1773, he followed an invitation of the abbot of the Cistercians of Salem Abbey to continue his literary activity in the monastery.
 He died at Salem near Constance in Württemberg, at the age of 73.

 Works

 Prior to his call to Innsbruck, Weitenauer published several occasional works, festive odes and plays, of high merit.
 It was, however, during his professorship at Innsbruck that he composed his numerous learned works, the principal of which are: